fact-benchmark/factbenchmark/documentation.md

 ## Future directions

 After the first round of feedback we have attempted to simplify our API to the bare essentials.
-There are, however, som features we would like to build back in when we can.
+There are, however, some features we would like to build back in when we can.

 ### Mixed media and longer form 'claims'